 Change Your Sleep Position

-Sleeping on your back can make obstructive sleep apnea worse, as this position allows the tongue to fall to the back of the throat and block the airway.
+Sleeping on your back can make obstructive sleep apnea (OSA) worse, as this position allows the tongue to fall to the back of the throat and block the airway.
 If you find that sleeping on your back increases symptoms like snoring, sleeping on your side may help alleviate your OSA.

 You can also try sleeping with a head-positioning pillow that supports the neck and opens the airway.
-These pillows may be shaped like a wedge or have contours, and many can be used in either the back or side sleeping positions.
+These pillows may be shaped like a wedge or have contours, and many can be used in either the back or side-sleeping positions.

-Limit Alcohol
+Avoid Alcohol

 Alcohol can also lower the amount of oxygen circulating in the blood, which is a problem people with OSA already encounter while sleeping.
 Low blood oxygen levels can put stress on the heart, lungs, and other organs, making it difficult for the body to function normally.

-Get Exercise
+Exercise Regularly

 Treat Nasal Congestion